The Labuan investment banking business is governed under the Labuan Financial Services and Securities Act 2010 (“LFSSA”).

 CO-LOCATION OF LABUAN BANKS

-Option had been given for Labuan banks and investment banks to establish office(s) in other part of Malaysia other than its office in Labuan (referred to as the “Co-located Office”).
+Option had been given for Labuan investment banks to establish office(s) in other part of Malaysia other than its office in Labuan (referred to as the “Co-located Office”).

 LABUAN FSA’s FEES